-Affordable Missouri Real Estate Deeds Lawyer
+Affordable Real Estate Lawyer in Missouri

-At Affordable Legal Services, a division of the Piatchek Law Firm, our attorneys can assist you with real estate deeds as well as other documents and instruments that affect your real estate rights.
+At Affordable Legal Services, a division of the Piatchek Law Firm, our real estate lawyers can assist you with real estate deeds as well as other documents and instruments that affect your real estate rights.
 In fact, we can create many types of deeds for a reasonable, flat fee.
 If you have a situation involving real estate, and you need a deed to be reviewed or created, we would be happy to help.

 We create most warranty deeds, beneficiary deeds, and quitclaim deeds for $150, plus the county filing fee.
 Certain types of deeds, like trustee’s deeds and deeds of trust, will cost more.
 This price does not include office visits or notary services; we provide these services to local clients frequently, but it costs a little more to include them.